NorskRegnesentral/skchange/docs/source/index.rst

 Requires python versions >= 3.9, < 3.13.

-It is recommended to install skchange with `numba <https://numba.readthedocs.io>`_ for faster performance:
+For better computational performance, it is recommended to install skchange with `numba <https://numba.readthedocs.io>`_:

 .. code-block:: bash